dmussie/weekend-redux-feedback-loop/README.md

         [x] - Support dispatch (must have value)
         [x] - Comments dispatch (can be left blank)
 # Confirm
-[] - Create new component to confirm and send results to server
+[x] - Create new component to confirm and send results to server
-    [] - useSelector and useHistory
+    [x] - useSelector and useHistory
-    [] - create POST route
+    [x] - create POST route
-    [] - return results to display on the DOM (include submit button) [] - add component to App.jsx
+    [x] - return results to display on the DOM (include submit button) [x] - submit completed feedback to server (should see new feedback on postico database) [x] - add component to App.jsx

+# Thank You
+[] - Create new component to reset servey from the beginning
+    [] - Old data should be cleared when back at first step (add this feature to reducers in index.js)

 # App
-[x] - import axios, useEffect, useDispatch, and components [] - Create Axios GET request
-[] - return components wrapped in a router and routes for each component
+[x] - import axios, useEffect, useDispatch, and components [] - return components wrapped in a router and routes for each component

 # Index.jsx